 Autism spectrum disorder

-If you think your child may have ASD or you think there may be a problem with how your child plays, learns, speaks or acts, call his provider.
+If you think your child may have ASD or you think there may be a problem with the way your child plays, learns, speaks or acts, call his health care provider.

 If you or your child’s provider are still concerned after a check-up, ask to see a specialist for a more in-depth evaluation.